 If you’re installing sod on a slope, start laying the sod at the lowest point.
 Stake each piece in three places to prevent slippage.
 Stakes should be equally spaced and set in from the sod strip’s edges by at least 6 to 8 inches.

 After installing the sod, firm it with a roller that is one-third full.
 If the roller is too heavy, it may cause the sod to slip.
 In hot weather, lightly watering the sod prior to rolling will also help prevent slippage.
 Follow rolling immediately with a thorough soaking—to a soil depth of 6 to 8 inches.

+“Be patient because the sod will take time to grow and root into the ground,” says Noah James, a landscaper near Vancouver, British Columbia.
 Once sod is laid, take precautions to prevent it from being damaged.
 Minimize play and foot traffic for at least three weeks.
-Plan for watering needs before you lay sod, not afterward.
-Insufficient water is the leading cause of new-lawn failure—and over watering is not far behind.
+Plan for ongoing watering needs before you lay sod, not afterward.
+Insufficient water is the leading cause of new-lawn failure—and overwatering is not far behind.

-Finally, do not fertilize new lawns for at least six weeks.
+Finally, do not fertilize new lawns for at least 6 weeks.
 Then, a light fertilization of 1⁄2 pound nitrogen per 1,000 square feet is recommended.

 FAQs About How to Install Sod

 Q. How long can sod sit before laying grass?